jewel/clearskies/protocol/core.md

 JFIF..JdXNgc .
 8kTh  X gcqlh8kThJdXNg. lh8kThJd_  cq.h8k...
 ```

+A signed message will be prefixed with a $.
+The JSON message is then sent, and
+then on the next line the signature should be included.

 As a rule, the receiver of file data should always be the one to request it.
-It should never be opportunistically pushed.
-This allows peers to stream
+It should never be pushed unrequested.
+This allows streaming content and do
-content and do partial checkouts, as will be explained later.
+partial copies, as will be explained in later sections.

-If a message does not begin with an '{' or an '!', it should be ignored, for
+If a message does not begin with a, '$', '{' or an '!', it should be ignored,
-forwards compatibility.
+for forwards compatibility.

 Handshake